 There are also a host of health problems associated with water damage, which is largely due to mold growth that accompanies destruction by water especially when moisture or water lingers for over a day.

-- When experiencing water damage for the first time or the umpteenth time, there is usually an immense surge of panic and anxiety involved, but that often does no good.
-Quick assessment, evaluation of the situation and, prompt action would go a long way in saving your home and your cash.
+When experiencing water damage for the first time or the umpteenth time, there is usually an immense surge of panic and anxiety involved, but that often does no good.
+A quick assessment, evaluation of the situation and, prompt action would go a long way in saving your home and your cash.

 The ANSI/IICRC S500 Standard and Reference Guide for Professional Water Damage is something like a rulebook for the typical cleaning and restoration company.
 The IICRC has come up with an effective compartmentalizing that helps grade water damage according to degrees or classes that help define the amount of water involved in the water damage, although there is another classification by the IICRC like the category of contaminants involved and so on.
 We are going to focus on the degrees/ classes of water damage after all that is what this topic is all about.